Natural gas in Qatar: Natural gas project

 This gloomy outlook is mitigated to some degree by prospective development of the massive natural gas reserves in the North Field.
 Discovered in 1972 by the SCQ, the proven reserves of 4.6 e12m3 (as of 1989) will be productive well into the 21st century.
 Qatargas was established in 1984 as a joint venture with QatarEnergy and foreign partners to market and export LNG from the North Field.

 Phase one of the $1.3 billion project was officially inaugurated on September 3, 1991.
 By the end of the month, it was pumping 23 hm³ of gas a day from sixteen wells.
 The production is expected to meet the domestic demand of an estimated 17 e6m3 per day.

 QatarEnergy plans a massive development at Ras Laffan in association with the North Field project.
 In addition to a new port with LNG, petroleum products, and container loading berths, a methanol plant with a yearly production of 2500 tons and a petrochemical complex with an annual production of 450,000 tons are planned.
 The development is scheduled for completion in the late 1990s.

 In line with its desire to diversify the firms engaged in developing its resources, Qatar signed a letter of intent in February 1991 with Chubu Electrical Power in Japan to supply 4 million tons per year of North Field gas for 25 years, starting in 1997.
-This amount represents two-thirds of Qatargas's expected capacity of about 6 million tons per year.
+This amount represents two-thirds of QatarEnergy LNG's expected capacity of about 6 million tons per year.